godotengine/godot-docs/classes/class_multimesh.rst

 Description
 -----------

-MultiMesh provides low level mesh instancing.
-Drawing thousands of :ref:`MeshInstance<class_MeshInstance>` nodes can be slow because each object is submitted to the GPU to be drawn individually.
+MultiMesh provides low-level mesh instancing.
+Drawing thousands of :ref:`MeshInstance<class_MeshInstance>` nodes can be slow, since each object is submitted to the GPU then drawn individually.

-MultiMesh is much faster because it can draw thousands of instances with a single draw call, resulting in less API overhead.
+MultiMesh is much faster as it can draw thousands of instances with a single draw call, resulting in less API overhead.

 As a drawback, if the instances are too far away of each other, performance may be reduced as every single instance will always rendered (they are spatially indexed as one, for the whole object).